ManqobaSibeko/Website1/Readme.md

 ### Description

-Creating a complete responsive, static, multiple pages website  based on HTML ,CSS and Javascript This layout includes 6 different HTML pages, Homepage has a simple background banner with animanted navigation bar and beautiful sticky animated effect .
+This layout includes 6 different HTML pages, Homepage has a simple background banner with animanted navigation bar and beautiful sticky animated effect .

 ### Tech Stack